 The Gold American Buffalo is a true American icon.
 Revered not only for its artistic legacy and nod to Native American culture, the Buffalo is the first 24-karat gold proof coin ever produced by the United States Mint.

-The raw metal is then refined to remove impurities and cast into gold ingots
+The raw metal is then refined to remove impurities and cast into gold ingots, or bars.

 Rolling, Blanking, and Riddling

 Next, the ingots are “rolled” out into sheets that will be used to create gold “blanks.”
 The ingots are fed through two steel bars and flattened to the thickness dictated by final coin specifications.
 A fully minted Gold American Buffalo, for example, is 2.95 millimeters – or .116 inches – thick.

 Once the rolled sheets are created, the process moves on to “blanking.”
 Here, circular pieces are mechanically punched from the gold sheets resulting in what is known as “blanks.”

 While proof production is generally known for its diligent oversight and delicate approach, the minting steps to this point are quite harsh.
 During these messier initial stages, it’s possible for scrap metal and errant debris to mix with and contaminate precious metal pieces.
 To filter out such tainted blanks, the Mint initiates a step called “riddling,” by which a series of layered sorting screens sift out blanks of the wrong size or shape.
 The surviving pieces move on to the next step, known as “annealing.”

 The surviving blanks must now be softened to allow for further processing.
 In a process known as "annealing," the pieces are heated to approximately 1,400 degrees Fahrenheit in a specialty oven and then “frozen” in a water quench bath to lock in the final “coinable hardness.”

 While annealing is necessary, it can often lead to surface discoloring.
 Such imperfections are corrected by bathing the frozen blanks in a chemical solution before moving on to the next step.